PierreYves06/DnsEnum/README.md

 By default, this application runs in interactive mode but you can launch dnsenum or spider directly with corresponding arguments.

+##Requirements

+You have to install docopt and colorama with pip3

 ## Usage:

     python3 pentestingscout.py [-d NAME] [-esqf] [--depth=DEPTH] DOMAIN